 Dosage of CBD for individuals is dependent on a range of factors, including:

 ● The condition & severity of the condition you’re treating

 ● The concentration of CBD in each pill, capsule, drop, or gummy

-When considering a dosage that works best for you, it’s important to consider multiple factors at a time.
+When asking how much CBD you should take, it’s important to consider multiple factors at a time.
 For instance, if you have a lower body weight and a mild condition, you should consider starting quite low and increasing gradually.
-If you have a more serious condition and are higher in body weight you may be able to tolerate a higher dosage starting out.
+If you have a more serious condition and are higher in bodyweight you may be able to tolerate a higher dosage starting out.

 Keep in mind, there are only generalized guidelines when it comes to how much CBD you should be taking each day.
 This information should in no way be interpreted as a medical recommendation.
-This is a generic guideline that you should use to consult with a physician to decide.
+This is a general guideline that you should use to consult with a physician to fine-tune your individual dose.

 We highly recommend keeping track of how much CBD you’re taking and whether your symptoms are getting better or not.
-Write it down on paper or in the notes app on your phone.
-Tracking over time will be hugely beneficial while dialing in your ideal dosage.
+Write it down on paper or in the notes app on your phone to see how much CBD you should take.
+Tracking over time will be hugely beneficial while dialing in your ideal dosage of CBD oil.

 CBD Won’t Make You Feel High